topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 }
 ```

-By changing this `PodVolumes` as follows, `CSIStorageCapacity` can be stored.
+By making the following changes to `PodVolumes`, `CSIStorageCapacity` can be stored.

 ```diff
 + type DynamicProvision struct {